d2l-ai/d2l-en/chapter_computer-vision/anchor.md

     show_bboxes(fig.axes, [d2l.tensor(i[2:]) * bbox_scale], label)
 ```

-In practice, we can remove prediction bounding boxes with lower confidence levels before performing NMS, thereby reducing the amount of computation for NMS.
-We can also filter the output of NMS, for example, by only retaining results with higher confidence levels as the final output.
+In practice, we can remove predicted bounding boxes with lower confidence even before performing non-maximum suppression, thereby reducing computation in this algorithm.
+We may also post-process the output of non-maximum suppression, for example, by only keeping
+results with higher confidence
+in the final output.

 ## Summary

-* We generate multiple anchor boxes with different sizes and aspect ratios, centered on each pixel.
+* We generate anchor boxes with different shapes centered on each pixel of the image.
-* IoU, also called Jaccard index, measures the similarity of two bounding boxes.
-It is the ratio of the intersecting area to the union area of two bounding boxes.
+* Intersection over union (IoU), also known as Jaccard index, measures the similarity of two bounding boxes.
+It is the ratio of their intersection area to their union area.
-* In the training set, we mark two types of labels for each anchor box: one is the class of the target contained in the anchor box and the other is the offset of the ground-truth bounding box relative to the anchor box.
+* In a training set, we need two types of labels for each anchor box.
+One is the class of the object relevant to the anchor box and the other is the offset of the ground-truth bounding box relative to the anchor box.
-* When predicting, we can use non-maximum suppression (NMS) to remove similar prediction bounding boxes, thereby simplifying the results.
+* During prediction, we can use non-maximum suppression (NMS) to remove similar predicted bounding boxes, thereby simplifying the output.

 ## Exercises

-1. Change the `sizes` and `ratios` values in the `multibox_prior` function and observe the changes to the generated anchor boxes.
+1. Change values of `sizes` and `ratios` in the `multibox_prior` function.
+What are the changes to the generated anchor boxes?
-1. Construct two bounding boxes with an IoU of 0.5, and observe their coincidence.
+1. Construct and visualize two bounding boxes with an IoU of 0.5.
+How do they overlap with each other?
-1. Verify the output of offset `labels[0]` by marking the anchor box offsets as defined in this section (the constant is the default value).
-1. Modify the variable `anchors` in the "Labeling Training Set Anchor Boxes" and "Output Bounding Boxes for Prediction" sections.
+1. Modify the variable `anchors` in :numref:`subsec_labeling-anchor-boxes` and :numref:`subsec_predicting-bounding-boxes-nms`.
 How do the results change?
+1. Non-maximum suppression is a greedy algorithm that suppresses predicted bounding boxes by *removing* them.
+Is it possible that some of these removed ones are actually useful?
+How can this algorithm be modified to suppress *softly*?
+You may refer to Soft-NMS :cite:`Bodla.Singh.Chellappa.ea.2017`.
+1. Rather than being hand-crafted, can non-maximum suppression be learned?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/370)